-As shown by the green flow on the right side of~\cref{fig:arch}, we adopt the pretrained model~\citep{pnet} for layer segmentation and enhance it with anomaly-discriminative representations, derived from the absolute difference between the original input $\mathcal{D}$ and its healthy counterpart generated by GANomaly, from~\citep{yang2024anomaly}.
+As shown by the green flow on the right side of visual modules in~\cref{fig:arch}, we adopt the pretrained model~\cite{pnet} for layer segmentation and enhance it with anomaly-discriminative representations, derived from the absolute difference between the original input $\mathcal{D}$ and its healthy counterpart generated by GANomaly, from~\cite{yang2024anomaly}.
 These inputs are denoted as $\mathcal{L}={(L_i, y_i)}^N_{i=1}$ and $\mathcal{A}={(A_i, y_i)}^N_{i=1}$ respectively.
-Although the pretrained models introduce noise and artifacts, they still provide valuable guidance by capturing both the positional relationships between lesions and retinal layers, as well as identifying anomalous regions.
-For example, as shown in~\cref{fig:structure_inp}, while the models' direct outputs are imperfect, they still align lesions with specific retinal layers and highlight potential abnormalities.
-This combined information offers critical insights for accurately locating lesions.
+Although pretrained models introduce noise and artifacts, they still offer valuable guidance by capturing the positional relationships between lesions and retinal layers and identifying anomalous regions.
+As illustrated in~\cref{fig:structure_inp} (b, d), their outputs are imperfect yet effectively highlight where lesions occur in relation to specific retinal layers, providing critical insights for accurate lesion localization.

-Similar to the primary image encoder, we employ the MiT encoder as the backbone.
-Consequently, we add the layer and anomaly images to ensure proper feature extraction.
+Similar to the primary feature module, we employ the MiT encoder as the backbone.
+To enable effective feature extraction, we input the sum of the layer and anomaly images.
 Thus, the input of the structural encoder is designed as:

-where $X'_i$ denotes the input to the structural encoder and $\mathcal{D}'$ represents the dataset.
-The final output of the structural feature encoder is a set of feature maps, denoted as $F^T_s \in \mathbb{R}^{H_s \times W_s \times C_s}$.
-These feature maps are then integrated with those from the primary image encoder to provide richer structural information.
-Further details are provided in the next section.
+where $X'_i$ denotes the input to the structural module and $\mathcal{D}'$ represents the dataset.
+The final output of the structural module is a set of feature maps, denoted as $F^T_s \in \mathbb{R}^{H_s \times W_s \times C_s}$.
+These feature maps are then integrated with those from the primary feature module to provide richer structural information.

-\myparagraph{Cross-Attention Feature Exchange.} We introduce a cross-attention module to facilitate the exchange of information between the primary and structural branches.
-This module enables the interaction of features from both visual branches before progressing to the next encoding stage.
+\myparagraph{Cross-Attention Feature Exchange.} We introduce a cross-attention module to facilitate the exchange of information between the primary and structural modules.
+This mechanism enables feature interaction across visual encoders before progressing to the next encoding stage.

 The structure of this module is based on the core components of the transformer block, incorporating layer normalization, multi-head attention, multi-layer perceptron (MLP), and skip connections.
-We utilize features from both branches to create the \textit{Affinity} matrix, which then enhances the representation in the target branch.
-Taking the primary branch as an example:
+We utilize features from both modules to create the \textit{Affinity} matrix, which then enhances the representation in the target module.
+Taking the primary module as an example: